Guttenberg plagiarism scandal: Parliamentary questioning

-The 23 February 2011 Lammert presided over a parliamentary questioning in the Bundestag on Guttenberg's use of PRS papers in his thesis.
-During the questioning politicians from the opposition called for Guttenberg's resignation” and accused him of cheating, lying and intentions to deceive.
-In his reply Guttenberg again apologized and admitted: “I wrote a dissertation that was obviously flawed”.
-He described himself as “a man of mistakes and weaknesses” and stated “I did not deliberately cheat, but made serious errors”.
-Guttenberg declared: “I was certainly so arrogant as to believe that I could square the circle by trying to coordinate political passion and work, as well as academic and intellectual challenges, with being a young father” and apologized “for me this was overload, and today I regret to say that I couldn’t manage it.”
-Asked whether his call for the allegations as “abstruse” hadn't been premature, Guttenberg confirmed this part of his previous statement as it was related to the accusation of his thesis as being a plagiarism.
-According to accusations of misusing the German Parliamentary Research Service (PRS) Guttenberg pointed out, that all studies had been related to his political work.
-He noted that all papers had been cited, but without the authors’ names, as they had been employers of the PRS.
-Guttenberg stated, that he couldn't answer whether he had sought prior approval to use these reports for his thesis but that he had already apologized to Bundestag's President Lammert in case of a potential oversight.
+On 23 February 2011, Lammert presided over a parliamentary questioning in the Bundestag on Guttenberg's use of PRS papers in his dissertation.
+During the questioning, politicians from the opposition called for Guttenberg's resignation and accused him of cheating, lying, and intentions to deceive.
+In his reply Guttenberg again apologized and admitted: "I wrote a dissertation that was obviously flawed".
+He described himself as "a man of mistakes and weaknesses" and stated "I did not deliberately cheat, but made serious errors".
+Guttenberg declared: "I was certainly so arrogant as to believe that I could square the circle by trying to coordinate political passion and work, as well as academic and intellectual challenges, with being a young father" and apologized "for me this was overload, and today I regret to say that I couldn’t manage it."
+Asked whether his call for the allegations as "abstruse" hadn't been premature, Guttenberg confirmed this part of his previous statement as it was related to the accusation of his dissertation being plagiarised.
+According to accusations of misusing the German Parliamentary Research Service (PRS), Guttenberg pointed out that all studies had been related to his political work.
+He noted that all papers had been cited, but without the authors’ names, as they had been employees of the PRS.
+Guttenberg stated that he couldn't answer whether he had sought prior approval to use these reports for his thesis, but that he had already apologized to Bundestag President Lammert in case of a potential oversight.

-University revoked title
+Rescinding of degree

-On the same day the doctoral commission of Bayreuth University revoked Guttenberg's PhD.
-University's president Rüdiger Bormann declared, that Guttenberg had “objectively not conformed” to academic standards.
-According to Bormann this fast revocation was possible because of Guttenberg's statement.
+On the same day the doctoral commission of Bayreuth University revoked Guttenberg's doctoral degree.
+The University's president Rüdiger Bormann declared that Guttenberg had "objectively not conformed" to academic standards.
+According to Bormann, this fast revocation was possible because of Guttenberg's statement.
 The doctoral commission made no judgment as to whether Guttenberg had acted intentionally, something that led to criticism.
-Such an investigation would “surely have been an extended process”, Bormann declared, which was unnecessary after Guttenberg's request for a withdrawal of his title.
+Such an investigation would "surely have been an extended process", Bormann declared, which was unnecessary after Guttenberg's request for a withdrawal of his title.
 Further inquiries would be done by the Commission of Professional Self Conduct in Science, Bormann announced.

-Chancellor Merkel commented on the revocation of Guttenberg's title as being “in line of what he had requested”.
+Chancellor Merkel commented on the revocation of Guttenberg's title as being "in line of what he had requested".

 Further investigations

-On 24 February 2011, President of the Bundestag Norbert Lammert declared that Guttenberg had used six reports by the parliament's research service for his doctoral thesis without prior approval.
-However, Lammert acknowledged the fact that it was widespread practice among Bundestag Members to use documents prepared by the parliamentary research service without first obtaining the necessary approval.
+On 24 February 2011, President of the Bundestag Norbert Lammert revealed that Guttenberg had used six reports by the parliament's research service for his dissertation without prior approval.
+However, Lammert acknowledged the fact that it was widespread practice among Bundestag members to use documents prepared by the parliamentary research service without first obtaining the necessary approval.
 The same day, an open letter to chancellor Merkel was published to be signed by doctoral students and researchers.

-The successor of Guttenberg's thesis supervisor Peter Häberle at the University of Bayreuth, Oliver Lepsius, alleged that the minister made the mistakes deliberately and accused him of fraud.
+The successor of Guttenberg's research supervisor Peter Häberle at the University of Bayreuth, Oliver Lepsius, alleged that the minister made the mistakes deliberately, and accused him of fraud.